 The answer in short: by using reusable packaging instead of cardboard.
 Reusable containers for fruit and vegetables result in no less than 60% lower CO2 emissions than cardboard packaging.
 This is the conclusion of an extensive European study commissioned by the German organization Stiftung Initiative Mehrweg (SIM).

-The independent German research institute Fraunhofer carried out the research in April 2018.
-The study can help players in the fresh food supply chain make well-founded choices if they want to further reduce their carbon footprint.
+The study, carried out by independent research institute Fraunhofer, can help players in the fresh food supply chain make well-founded choices if they want to further reduce their carbon footprint.
 For Euro Pool System, market leader in the field of reusable packaging in the fresh supply chain, this is further confirmation that reusable packaging can make a positive contribution to reducing CO2 emissions.

 Actual transport distances